 How Much Does a CNA Make in Montana?

 CNA salary is dependent on several things, the two most important factors being the location and the institution where you are employed.
-In Montana the typical hourly salary for a CNA is $14.63 or a yearly salary of $30,440.
-Those in urban areas tend to make more, but also have a higher cost of living as a result.
+In Montana the typical hourly salary for a CNA is $18.13 or a yearly salary of $37,710, according to the latest Bureau of Labor Statistics data.